Yolo Crisis Nursery Programs

 The Nursery was founded in 2001 as a child-abuse prevention program.
-Protecting children is still at the heart of what we do, but today we want more than that.
-We want to help kids thrive, to become resilient in the face of traumatic experiences.
+Protecting children is at the heart of what we do, and we want to do more.
+We help kids thrive and become resilient in the face of traumatic experiences.
 We fulfill our mission and achieve our vision through the Nursery’s signature programs: Crisis Overnight and Respite Care, Wraparound Services for Families, and Specialized Infant Day Care and Preschool.

 Goals: Preventing child abuse and neglect; providing respite for stressed parents; nurturing healthy and resilient children and families.